aaronjwhipple87/reactjs-recipes/README.md

 A a crud react app using mongodb

-To deploy you will need to download bothe the users.dat and recipes.dat files to add to mongodb.
+To deploy you will need to download both the users.dat and recipes.dat files to add to mongodb.

 #1
 Setup and run mongod from local server